-The minimum wage in South Africa will increase by roughly 3.8% from 1 March 2020 – roughly in line with annual inflation, but far below the level unions had wanted.
+The minimum wage in South Africa was increased by roughly 3.8% from 1 March 2020 – roughly in line with annual inflation, but far below the level unions had wanted.

-The new national minimum wage will be set at R20.76 per hour, employment and labour minister Thulas Nxesi decreed in a notice published on Monday.
+The new national minimum wage was set at R20.76 per hour.

 That is an increase of exactly 3.8% on the previous R20, which came into effect on 1 January 2019.